Skoolin/TAKexplorer/README.md

-    "include_bot_games": false,  // might not be possible, depending on the used database "min_date": "2023-01-01T00:00:00",  // includeo only games after this date - null to omit "max_date": "2023-03-30T00:00:00",  // include only games before this date - null to omit }
+    "include_bot_games": false,  // might not be possible, depending on the used database "min_date": "2023-01-01T00:00:00",  // includeo only games after this date - null to omit "max_date": "2023-03-30T00:00:00",  // include only games before this date - null to omit "tournament": true, // search for tournament-games only - null to omit }
 ```